ludeesha-cse/rpal20/README.md

 The workspace contains two folders by default, where:

 - `src`: the folder to maintain sources

-- `lib`: the folder to maintain dependencies
+steps

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.
+ > make

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.
+ // all the java files will be compiled & the compiled output files will be generated in the `bin` folder by default and all the java classes will be generated in seperated folders ast, csem, parser & scanner

-## Dependency Management
+ >java rpal20 <filename.extension>

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+* If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.